trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 > Number of eliminated recipes:  22726
 > ```

-We lost `22726` recipes during this filtering but now the recipes data is more dense.
+We lost `22726` recipes during this filtering but now recipes' data is more dense.

 ### Summarizing dataset parameters